strangebuzz/cache-watcher/README.md

 ## How does it work?

+The program "watches" your files (.env, yaml, twig) and as soon as it detects a modification it will call the symfony `cache:warmup` command to refresh the cache.
 It's important to understand that the program will not create nor delete files on your filesystem.
-In fact, it will just run the Symfony command `cache:warmup` for you.

 ## Installation

-You can either build the program yourself (this means that you must have a working Go developement environment or you can download an executable.
+You can either build the program yourself (this means that you must have a working Go developement environment) or you can download an executable (download links below).

 ### Compiling the program